-As follows and as data and time allow, we may dissociate total nitrogen and sedimentation/siltation as observed effects.
-For the combined 2020/2022 and later integrated water-quality reports, if Aquatic Life Use becomes attained in a stream segment with which at least one of the two aforementioned observed effects is associated, then we will dissociate the observed effect because the use is no longer impaired.
-For stream segments having at least one observed effect and for which Aquatic Life Use remains not attained, we may opt to assess removal of the observed effect(s).
+Illinois Environmental Protection Agency (Illinois EPA) may dissociate total nitrogen and sedimentation/siltation as observed effects, as new data becomes available.
+For the 2024 and later integrated water quality reports, if Aquatic Life Use becomes attained in a stream segment with at least one of the two aforementioned observed effects associated, then the observed effect will be dissociated because the use is no longer impaired.
+For stream segments having at least one observed effect and for which Aquatic Life Use remains not attained, Illinois EPA may opt to assess removal of the observed effect(s).
 To assess removal of an observed effect requires applying the relevant Illinois EPA cause guideline used during reporting cycle 2006.
 Specifically, to justify removal of total nitrogen as an observed effect requires that none of the most recent, applicable results of nitrate/nitrite in water exceeds 7.8 mg/l.
-To justify removal of sedimentation/siltation as an observed effect requires that none of the most recent, applicable observations of streambottom composition indicate more than 50% of the stream bottom comprising silt, mud, or equivalent fine sediment.
-Typically, the most recent, applicable results are those from a threeyear period, consistent with prevailing Illinois EPA assessment methodology.
-We will not apply these guidelines for any new identifications of observed effects or causes of impairment.
-However, if Illinois adopts a new numeric water-quality standard for total nitrogen or sedimentation/siltation (subject to United States Environmental Protection Agency [USEPA] approval) and Illinois EPA develops a corresponding standards-based guideline for either substance as a cause of Aquatic Life Use impairment, then the aforementioned approach for removing an observed effect no longer applies.
+To justify removal of sedimentation/siltation as an observed effect requires that none of the most recent, applicable observations of stream bottom composition indicate more than 50% of the stream bottom comprising silt, mud, or equivalent fine sediment.
+Typically, the most recent, applicable results are those from a three-year period, consistent with prevailing Illinois EPA assessment methodology.
+These guidelines will not be applied for any new identifications of observed effects or causes of impairment.
+However, if Illinois adopts a new numeric water-quality standard for total nitrogen or sedimentation/siltation (subject to United States Environmental Protection Agency [USEPA] approval) and Illinois EPA develops a corresponding standardsbased guideline for either substance as a cause of Aquatic Life Use impairment, then the aforementioned approach for removing an observed effect no longer applies.